Skier dies after falling into Mount Hood tree well

 Tree wells are areas of loose snow around tree trunks that can suffocate people who fall into them.

-PORTLAND, Ore.
-(AP) — A Timberline Lodge spokesman says a skier has died after falling into a tree well on Mount Hood.
+PORTLAND — A Timberline Lodge spokesman says a skier has died after falling into a tree well on Mount Hood.

-The Oregonian reports the 42-year-old man was skiing with a friend when he fell into the tree well on Saturday.
+The Oregonian reports the 42-year-old man was skiing with a friend when he fell into the tree well Saturday.

 Timberline Lodge spokesman John Burton says efforts to revive the man were unsuccessful.